 Ozzie Smith Rookie Card Value

-The most valuable Ozzie Smith rookie card is the Topps card but the Hostess Ozzie Smith rookie card can cost potential buyers some coin as well (the Hostess RC sold for $818 in April of 2020).
+The most valuable Ozzie Smith rookie card is the 1979 Ozzie Smith Topps Rookie Card but the Hostess Ozzie Smith rookie card can cost potential buyers some coin as well (the Hostess RC sold for $818 in April of 2020).

 Card investors looking to spend as little as possible will want to opt for the Ozzie Smith Family Fun Center RC.